 Jean Taylor, in her book The Villages of South Dade, wrote that Moses Griffin, our third African-American entrepreneur, was born in 1888 in Brooks County, Georgia, the son of a wealthy white plantation owner and an African-American mother.
 He came to Homestead in 1912, invested in real estate and operated a taxi service for African-Americans between Homestead and Miami.
 On the 1917 delinquent tax list, published in the Homestead Enterprise, he owed taxes on 4 lots in Ewing’s Addition.
 He does not appear on either the 1918 or 192o delinquency lists so either he paid his taxes on time or he had disposed of his holdings.

-Roman Logan was enumerated as “mulatto” in the 1910 census of Long Key.
-Lawrence McClain was a mulatto because his father was from Northern Ireland.
-Mose Griffin was a mulatto because his father was White.
-It is interesting that three African-Americans of light complexion in early Homestead were also successful businessmen.
+Despite the fact that Roman Logan was enumerated as a “mulatto” in the 1910 census of Long Key, he was dark-complected.
+However, Lawrence McClain was a mulatto because his father was from Northern Ireland and Mose Griffin was a mulatto because his father was White.
+It is interesting that two African-Americans of light complexion in early Homestead were also successful businessmen.
 Frenzied land speculation was the order of the day in early Homestead and it wasn’t only Whites who engaged in the practice.
 A select few African-Americans were able to play that game also.

 There are a lot of stories to be told about early Homestead but land speculation has not been the subject of much, if any, research.
 I hope, by writing this short essay, to encourage another historian to take a more in-depth look at race in early Homestead, surely the “third rail” of history in this area.